-Famous for its delicious food and wine, medieval cities, alpine villages and mediterranean beaches, here’s 30 interesting facts about France
+Famous for its delicious food and wine, medieval cities, alpine villages and Mediterranean beaches, here’s some fun facts about France

 France is a highly popular, historical and in some parts, untouched country in Western Europe.

 It is bordered by Belgium and Luxembourg in the northeast, Germany, Switzerland and Italy to the east and Monaco, Andorra and Spain to the south.
 It also has a coastline along the English Channel to the northwest, the North Sea in the north, the Mediterranean Sea to the south and the Bay of Biscay to the west.